terramate-io/terramate-docs/security/data-residency.md

 ---
 title: Data Residency
-description: Learn about the required data access for Terramate CLI and Terramate Cloud.
+description: Learn about different locations you can configure to host the Terramate Cloud data.
 ---
 # Data Residency